-Luxurious dark chocolate, cinnamon, and a bit of heat make this Mexican Boozy Hot Chocolate Recipe a decadent treat perfect on a winter's night in front of a roaring fire!
+Luxurious dark chocolate, cinnamon, and a bit of heat make this Brandy-Spiked Mexican Hot Chocolate a decadent treat perfect on a winter’s night in front of a roaring fire!
 And this post keeps on giving with a #VirtualCookieExchange, and links to some amazing cookies from some of my favorite bloggers!

 He stood for a few moments, looking about.
 Behind him the rain whirled at the door.
 Ahead of him on a low table, stood a silver pot of hot chocolate, steaming, and a cup, full, with a marshmallow in it.~~ Ray Bradbury, The Illustrated Man.

 👩🏻🍳 Tamara Talks – About Mexican Hot Chocolate

 What could possibly be more appealing than a “silver pot of hot chocolate, steaming?”
 Why, Brandy-Spiked Mexican Hot Chocolate of course. 😍 No, I don’t indulge often, but when I do, it has to “count.”